 – explain how the mobility will allow you to achieve the stated objective,

-– provide documents showing that you have made plans with a partner or host institution, and that the partner/host institution is committed to your project.
+– provide documents to show that you have made plans with a partner or host institution, and that the partner/host institution is committed to your project.

-Your application will be judged more favourably if you can show that your project is part of a plan (a personal strategy!) that will lead to the development of new audiences, collaborations, career perspectives,
+Your application will be evaluated more favourably if you can show that your project is part of a plan that will lead to the development of new audiences, collaborations, career perspectives,

 opportunities or other longer-term impacts.

 - 18 +

 - Legal resident of a Creative Europe country